 While there will undoubtedly be hundreds, if not thousands of creative ways people will eventually use AirTags, the connection between AirTags and travel is massive.

 Whether you throw one on your backpack or inside your passport holder in case you misplace either at the airport or during your travels, the possibilities are endless.

 But above all, throwing an AirTag into a checked bag could add additional peace of mind during your travels – especially with all of the issues we have seen with the airlines losing luggage this summer.
 Having an AirTag in your bag can allow you to know the exact location of a lost bag, which can help you get it back quicker.

 The AirTag isn't intended to track moving objects (think bags coming out of the checked bag carousel), but it can be immensely helpful in locating the general whereabouts of any bag you check with an airline.
 We hope that in a future software update, AirTags can be tracked when moving or that users can get an alert when it comes within Bluetooth range as a bag is getting closer to you at the carousel.

 But for now, it should at least provide peace of mind that your checked bag did in fact make it onto your flight and is in your same general location.
 If not, you should be able to tell pretty quickly where your bag is.

 So while AirTags won't solve all of your lost luggage issues, they provide a relatively cheap and easy way to keep track of many items throughout your travels.
 And as this technology gets more mature, we expect the tracking capabilities will only improve.

-Apple’s new AirTags should be a welcome addition to your travel kit as they can help you keep tabs on the whereabouts of your most important items.
+Apple's AirTags should be a welcome addition to your travel kit as they can help you keep tabs on the whereabouts of your most important items – especially your luggage.
 Single AirTags can be purchased for $29 each, but they are also available in a four-pack for $99 ($24.75 each).
-I have a few on order myself and I can’t wait to give them a test run on my next trip.
+I have been using these for a little over a year, and they are quite impressive.

 Lead photo courtesy of Apple